 - The types of content you’ll create to support the event, such as an initial press release announcement, blog posts leading up to the big day and more.

-- The platforms on which you’ll distribute your content, and the ways content will be used as part of social media and other marketing campaigns.
+- The platforms on which you’ll distribute your content and a description of the various ways that content will be used for marketing campaigns across social media or other channels.

-- Unified event messaging across all of your content and communications promoting the event.
-In this way, your audience and other potential attendees get the right feel for the event and a clear picture of what’s to come, whether they read a blog, listen to a pre-event interview or see a social post.
+- Unified event messaging across all of your content and communications as you promote the event.
+This approach ensures your audience and other potential attendees will get the right feel for the event as well as a clear picture of what’s to come.
+The same message will shine through whether prospects read a blog, listen to a pre-event interview or see a post on social media.

 - A collaboration strategy that helps solidify your marketing efforts with other event sponsors and exhibitors.
-This is key for joint events or conferences that involve lots of different companies.
+This is key for joint events or conferences that involve several different companies.

-- Evaluation metrics.
-It’s important that you and your marketers are able to gauge your overall success so that you can leverage the elements that worked and other key insights on future event marketing campaigns.
+- Evaluation metrics that allow you and your fellow event marketers to gauge the overall success of your efforts so you can continue to leverage the elements that worked and employ other key insights for future event marketing campaigns.

 Content creation: What to consider

 Content is one of your greatest weapons.
 There are few better ways to support your event messaging, get your audience excited and describe what’s to come on the day of the event.

 There are a few important content types that you should consider creating as part of your event marketing plan:

 Compose the classic press release: Start your event marketing plan off right